How feedback becomes one practical next step.

 2

-Discuss one priority instead of reopening the whole report.
+Discuss one priority instead of revisiting the whole results view.

 3